Government funding for students from England.

 Further information about loans for students who live in England can be found on the Student Finance England website:

-The University will offer a generous bursary scheme to domiciled students from England, Wales and Northern Ireland.
-The University will use the residual household income figure calculated by the Student Loans Company (SLC) when assessing your bursary entitlement.
+The University offers a generous financial package to domiciled students from England, Wales and Northern Ireland.
+The University will use the residual household income figure calculated by the Student Loans Company (SLC) when assessing your entitlement.

-You are guaranteed to receive up to the following level of bursary for each year of your degree programme if you are successful in taking up your offer of admission.
+You are guaranteed to receive up to the following level of scholarship for each year of your degree programme if you are successful in taking up your offer of admission.

-You will be able to use your bursary to either contribute towards your tuition fee costs or towards your general living costs while at Edinburgh.
+You will be able to use your scholarship to either contribute towards your tuition fee costs or towards your general living costs while at Edinburgh.